Bodhendra Saraswati II: Initiation of Sainthood

 Athmabodhar instructed Bodhendra Saraswati to proceed to Kanchipuram after obtaining Lakshmi Sreedhar's Bhagawan Nama Koumundhi from the author himself at Jagannatha Kshetram (Puri), and to compose a lakh of Bhagawan Nama slokas (sacred texts on lord) on the basis of Bhagawan Nama Koumundhi.
 The above-mentioned mandate of his guru (teacher) gave him a golden opportunity to pour out his devotion to Lord Rama and to vindicate the efficacy of Rama Nama (name of Lord Rama).

 At Lakshmi Sreedhar's residence in Jagannath, a young couple were waiting to see Lakshmi Sreedhar.
 The husband recounted his unfortunate plight: He and his wife had embarked on a pilgrimage to Kasi, when his wife was abducted by a group of Muslims.
 Heart broken, he had continued to complete his pilgrimage and while returning, was taking bath at a river bank.
 A little distance away a group of Muslim ladies were bathing, and one of them, on perceiving him, dissociated herself from the group and ran towards him and urged him, "Dear husband let us run away and escape".Both had retired to safety, and come hither to receive instructions as to what to do further, since it was not proper to receive the spouse without undergoing a prayaschiitam (atonement).
 Lakshmi Sreedhar submitted that chanting Sri Rama Nama would suffice.
 Bodhendral asked Sreedhar for evidence.
 Lakshmi Sreedhar pointed out the section from "Bhagwaan Nama Koumudhi".
 Bodendral decided to prove the veracity of this statement and accompanied the couple to the Pushkarani (Holy water tank).
 At His instance, the abducted girl dipped into the waters in her muslim garb and surfaced, with Hindu attire and a bindhi on her forehead.
 This miracle occurred consequent to the divinity inherent in Bodendral.
 Following this incident at Jagannath, He was named Bhagawan Nama Bodendral.

 Govindapuram

 Bodhendra Saraswathi, during the course of his wanderings in the Cauvery delta was attracted by the beauty of the place and decided to attain samadhi or salvation at the spot.
 One morning, in the Purattasi (September–October) month of the year 1692, Bodhendra Saraswathi attained Jeeva Samadhi sitting in a yogic state.
-He attained Videha Mukthi at Govindapuram on Full Moon day in the month of Proshtapada of the cyclic year Prajotpatti (1692 AD).
-The Samadhi of Bodhendra Saraswathi is maintained by the Kanchi matha.
+He attained Samadhi at Govindapuram on Full Moon day in the month of Proshtapada of the cyclic year Prajotpatti (1692 AD).
+The Samadhi was not to be found for a couple of years and was later discovered by Sri Venkatarama Swami (Sadguru Swamigal) of Marudanallur.
+The Adishtanam was built by the then ruling King Saraboji, on request of Sadguru Swamigal.

+Samadhi

+The samadhi (shrine) of Sri Bodhendra Saraswathi, the 59th Shankaracharya of Kanchi matha is located in the town of Govindapuram and is an important Hindu pilgrimage destination.
+The samadhi was constructed by Bodhendra's disciples over the physical space of his internment and yearly aradhanas are conducted at his samadhi.
+It is maintained by the Kanchi matha.